Bill Irwin (wrestler): Mid South beginning of The Super Destroyers/The Long Riders (1977–1987)

 Trained by his brother Scott Irwin & Verne Gagne (who he claims to have not been part of his official training), Bill Irwin began wrestling in 1979 in the National Wrestling Alliance's Central States territory and in Mid South Wrestling and World Class Championship Wrestling, winning the NWA Central States Tag Team Championship in 1979.
 He wrestled for a short period in MSW in 1982, teaming with his brother Scott as the masked tag team The "Super Destroyers", who were managed by Skandor Akbar.
-The team would later become known as The Lone Riders, in NSW.
+The team would later become known as The Long Riders, in NSW.
 Irwin then moved on to Jim Crockett Promotions and the American Wrestling Association where he and his brother wrestled as the "Long Riders" and won several tag team titles together.
 Their tag team ended prematurely when Scott died from a brain tumor in 1987.